deadlydog/deadlydog.github.io/_drafts/2024-06-01-Common-Run-commands-to-access-various-Windows-settings-and-apps.md

 | winver                                          | About Windows                          |
 | wscui.cpl                                       | Security and Maintenance               |

-This blog article was inspired by [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7202019020282245120/) which shows how to define these in a PowerShell function that can be used to search for the command you want.
+This blog article was inspired by [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7202019020282245120/) which shows how to define many of these in a PowerShell function that can be used to search for the command you want.

 ## Conclusion